cissagatto/GlobalPartitions/README.md

 ### STEP 3: Required Libraries 📦
 Ensure that all necessary Java, R, and Python libraries are installed on your system.
 This code does not automatically install packages! 🚨

-You can use the [Conda Environment](https://1drv.ms/u/s!Aq6SGcf6js1mw4hbhU9Raqarl8bH8Q?e=IA2aQs) that I created to perform this experiment.
+You can use the [Conda Environment ELCC](https://1drv.ms/u/s!Aq6SGcf6js1mw4hbhU9Raqarl8bH8Q?e=IA2aQs) that I created to perform this experiment.
 Below are the links to download the files.
 Try to use the command below to extract the environment to your computer:

 ```
-conda env create -f Teste.yml
+conda env create -f ELCC.yml
 ```

-For more information on Conda environments, refer to the [official documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+For more information on Mini-Forge-Conda environments, refer to the [official documentation]().

-Alternatively, you can run the code using an [AppTainer container](https://1drv.ms/u/s!Aq6SGcf6js1mw4hcVuz_IN8_Bh1oFQ?e=5NuyxX).
+Alternatively, you can run the code using an AppTainer container.
 Check the [tutorial](https://rpubs.com/cissagatto/apptainer-slurm-r) for setup instructions (in Portuguese).

 ### STEP 4: Configuration File ⚙️
 You will need a `.csv` configuration file with the following fields: